Zooplankton species composition in Kongsfjorden

 Method

-Mesozooplankton is sampled with a Hydrobios MultiNet Midi, containing five nets sampling successive depth intervals from bottom to surface.
+From 1996 to 2020 the mesozooplankton was sampled with a Hydrobios MultiNet Midi, containing five nets sampling successive depth intervals from bottom to surface (bottom-200 m, 200-100 m, 100-50 m, 50-20 m and 20-0 m).
 The net has an opening of 0.25 m2 and the mesh size is 200 µm.
+From 2021 onward the sampling was done using a Hydrobios WP2 net with an opening of 0.255 m2 and mesh size of 200 µm at three distinct depths (bottom-100 m, 100-50 m and 50-0 m).
 The sampling is conducted in end of July each year.
-The three different Calanus species are identified based on prosome length measurements and morphological features.
-The abundance (ind m-3) is integrated for all five depths sampled.
-The average value for three stations in Kongsfjorden (Kb1, Kb2, Kb3) is used to calculate the averaged relative abundance of Atlantic Calanus (Calanus finmarchicus) and Arctic Calanus (Calanus glacialis and Calanus hyperboreus).
+The three Calanus species are identified based on prosome length measurements and morphological features.
+The abundance (ind m-3) is integrated for all depths sampled.
+The average value for three stations from 1996 to 2020 (Kb1, Kb2, Kb3) and from two stations after 2020 (Kb1 og Kb3) is used to calculate the averaged relative abundance of Atlantic Calanus (Calanus finmarchicus) and Arctic Calanus (Calanus glacialis and Calanus hyperboreus).

 Other metadata